This post may contain affiliate links. Please read our disclosure policy.

 Similar Recipes

-A sliced brie wheel layered with whipped brie, fig-orange spread, and pistachios, finished with dried mandarin slices, honeycomb, and rosemary for a sweet-savory contrast. - Dirty Martini-Style Brie Cake with Whipped Blue Cheese Brie
+- Brie Cake with an Orange Whipped Center: A sliced brie wheel layered with whipped brie, fig-orange spread, and pistachios, finished with dried mandarin slices, honeycomb, and rosemary for a sweet-savory contrast.

-A bold, savory brie cake layered with whipped blue cheese brie, and then topped with blue cheese stuffed olives and chives. - Brie Cake with Fresh Figs and Pistachios
+- Dirty Martini-Style Brie Cake: A bold, savory brie cake layered with whipped blue cheese brie, and then topped with blue cheese stuffed olives and chives.

-This brie wheel is layered with a whipped fig jam pistachio brie, then finished with fresh figs and honey for a creamy, sweet, and savory appetizer. - Truffle Brie Cake with Whipped Brie and a Truffle Flower
+- Fig and Pistachio Brie Cake: This brie wheel is layered with a whipped fig jam pistachio brie, then finished with fresh figs and honey for a creamy, sweet, and savory appetizer.

-A layered brie cake filled with whipped truffle brie, finished with a shaved truffle that looks like a flower and truffle salt for deep, savory cheese appetizer.
+- Truffle Brie Cake: A layered brie cake filled with whipped truffle brie, finished with a shaved truffle that looks like a flower and truffle salt for deep, savory cheese appetizer.

 Nadia’s Tips